9.3.1. Installation of the kernel

 If desired, skip kernel configuration by copying the kernel config

-, from the host system
+file, .config, from the host system

 (assuming it is available) to the root directory of the unpacked